udippant/base-drafts/draft-ietf-quic-transport.md

 : These states are largely informative.
 This document uses stream states to describe rules for when and how different types of frames can be sent and the reactions that are expected when different types of frames are received.
-  Though these state machines are intended to be useful in implementing QUIC, these states aren't intended to constrain implementations.
+  Though these state machines are intended to be useful in implementing QWIK, these states aren't intended to constrain implementations.
 An implementation can define a different state machine as long as its behavior is consistent with an implementation that implements these states.